 by Vern S. Poythress

-“The TNIV Debate: Is This New Translation Faithful in its Treatment of Gender?
+[“The TNIV Debate: Is This New Translation Faithful in its Treatment of Gender?
 No,” Christianity Today 46/11 (October 7, 2002): 37-45.
-[Response by Vern Poythress to the parallel piece by Mark Strauss is included on pp. 43, 45.]
+Used with permission.
+Response by Vern Poythress to the parallel piece by Mark Strauss is included on pp. 43, 45, and is reproduced on this website.]

 Political correctness can, I believe, influence Bible translation in spite of contrary intentions on the part of translators.
 The influence mainly affects details of meaning, so it may not seem too serious at first glance.
 But in the end it threatens the vital doctrine of the plenary inspiration of Scripture.